MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[Publisher <String>]`: The publisher of the process.
 Examples: Microsoft Corporation, Contoso Corp.
 Supports: $select, $OrderBy.
 Read-only.
   - `[StartupImpactInMS <Int32?>]`: The impact of startup process on device boot time in milliseconds.
 Supports: $select, $OrderBy.
 Read-only.

+`USEREXPERIENCEANALYTICSDEVICESTARTUPPROCESSPERFORMANCE <IMicrosoftGraphUserExperienceAnalyticsDeviceStartupProcessPerformance[]>`: User experience analytics device Startup Process Performance
+  - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+  - `[DeviceCount <Int64?>]`: The count of devices which initiated this process on startup.
+Supports: $filter, $select, $OrderBy.
+Read-only.
+  - `[MedianImpactInMS <Int64?>]`: The median impact of startup process on device boot time in milliseconds.
+Supports: $filter, $select, $OrderBy.
+Read-only.
+  - `[ProcessName <String>]`: The name of the startup process.
+Examples: outlook, excel.
+Supports: $select, $OrderBy.
+Read-only.
+  - `[ProductName <String>]`: The product name of the startup process.
+Examples: Microsoft Outlook, Microsoft Excel.
+Supports: $select, $OrderBy.
+Read-only.
+  - `[Publisher <String>]`: The publisher of the startup process.
+Examples: Microsoft Corporation, Contoso Corp.
+Supports: $select, $OrderBy.
+Read-only.
+  - `[TotalImpactInMS <Int64?>]`: The total impact of startup process on device boot time in milliseconds.
+Supports: $filter, $select, $OrderBy.
+Read-only.

 `USEREXPERIENCEANALYTICSMETRICHISTORY <IMicrosoftGraphUserExperienceAnalyticsMetricHistory[]>`: User experience analytics metric history
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeviceId <String>]`: The Intune device id of the device.